FreeTTSFreeTTS

 <phoneme alphabet="x-microsoft-ups" ph="T1 OW0 M EY1 T OW0">tomato</phoneme>

-Universal Phone Set — Microsoft's cross-language phoneme system.
-Use the `x-microsoft-ups` alphabet name.
+Universal Phone Set.
+A cross-language phoneme system.
+Use the `x-microsoft-ups` alphabet name (the identifier is locked by the SSML standard).
 Includes optional stress markers (1 = primary, 2 = secondary, 0 = none).

 lexicon (PRO)